Oceans Behavioral Hospital Abilene

 Oceans Behavioral Hospital Abilene - Abilene, TX

-Oceans Behavioral Hospital Abilene is a mental health and addiction treatment facility located at 4225 Woods Place in the 79602 zip code in Abilene, TX.
+Oceans Behavioral Hospital Abilene is an addiction and mental health treatment center located at 4225 Woods Place in the 79602 zip code in Abilene, TX.
 It is operated by a private for-profit organization.
-Oceans Behavioral Hospital Abilene provides administers naltrexone, buprenorphine maintenance and prescribes suboxone.
-Some of the treatment approaches used by Oceans Behavioral Hospital Abilene include matrix model, DBT and 12 step rehabilitation.
+Oceans Behavioral Hospital Abilene provides prescribes suboxone, administers naltrexone and relapse prevention from naltrexone.
+Some of the treatment approaches used by Oceans Behavioral Hospital Abilene include 12-step rehab, anger management and cognitive behavioral therapy.
 Oceans Behavioral Hospital Abilene also specializes in detox services and offers inpatient alcohol detox and inpatient opioid detox.
-Oceans Behavioral Hospital Abilene provides hospital inpatient alcohol/drug treatment, outpatient rehab and hospital inpatient detox.
-It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis, inpatient detox and residential substance use treatment.
+Oceans Behavioral Hospital Abilene provides inpatient hospital addiction treatment, intensive outpatient treatment and inpatient hospital rehabilitation.
+It also provides residential treatment for substance use, inpatient treatment for co-occurring mental health and substance use disorders and inpatient detox.

 Address: 4225 Woods Place, Abilene, TX 79602